Posesif: Synopsis

 Lala Anindhita (Putri Marino) is a platform diving athlete in her final year of high school in Jakarta.
-Since her mother passed away, she feels her world is complete with her father (who is also her trainer), and her two friends, Rino (Chicco Kurniawan) and Ega (Gritte Agatha).
+Since her mother died, she feels her world is complete with her father (who is also her trainer), and her two friends, Rino (Chicco Kurniawan) and Ega (Gritte Agatha).
 Even though her father is quite strict, Lala remains good-spirited.

 At school, while helping her teacher, Lala meets Yudhis Ibrahim (Adipati Dolken), a transfer student who immediately gets into trouble with a teacher.
 The two students are disciplined and they are made to walk the around the school oval with their shoelaces tied to each other's.
 They are humiliated in front of the whole school, but they bond through the experience and later start dating.

 Lala's father, while nonchalant about her dating, begins to notice that her athletic and academic discipline is wavering.
 At the same time, Yudhis begins to show possessive behaviour and wants Lala to be by his side at all times.